-- the senior debt to EBITDA ratio is not to exceed 3.5 to 1.0.
-EBITDA is defined in the lending agreement as earnings before interest, taxes, depreciation, depletion and amortization, and is adjusted for non-recurring losses, any non-cash impairment charges and any other non-cash charges, and acquisitions on a pro-forma basis. - the total debt to EBITDA ratio is not to exceed 5.0 to 1.0, and - the interest coverage ratio is not less than 2.5 to 1.0.
+- the Senior Debt to EBITDA ratio is not to exceed 3.5 to 1.0; - the Total Debt to EBITDA ratio is not to exceed 5.0 to 1.0; and - the EBITDA to Financing Charges ratio is not less than 2.5 to 1.0.

-Senior debt includes amounts drawn under the First Lien Facility and financial leases entered into by the Corporation, less cash balances in excess of \$5 million.
-Total debt includes senior debt plus amounts drawn under the Second Lien Facility, and should the Corporation issue any unsecured notes in the future total debt would also include the principal amount of the notes.
-Financing charges are defined to include interest expense on total debt.
+Senior Debt is defined in the lending agreement to include amounts drawn under the First Lien Facility and finance leases entered into by the Corporation as defined by IAS 17, less cash balances in excess of \$5 million.
+Total Debt includes Senior Debt plus amounts drawn under the Corporation's Second Lien Facility.
+Should the Corporation issue any unsecured notes in the future, Total Debt would also include the principal amount of the notes.
+EBITDA is defined in the lending agreement as trailing twelve months earnings before interest, taxes, depreciation, depletion and amortization, and is adjusted for non-recurring losses, any non-cash impairment charges and any other non-cash charges, and acquisitions on a pro-forma basis.
+Financing Charges are defined to include interest expense on Total Debt.